kamilazdybal/kamilazdybal/README.md

 ► Check out the preprint to our latest article [*Local manifold learning and its link to domain-based physics knowledge*](https://arxiv.org/abs/2207.00275)!

 ► Check out my seminar talk [*Cost function for low-dimensional manifold topology optimization*](https://www.vki.ac.be/index.php/vki-seminars) at The von Karman Institute for Fluid Dynamics!

-► Stay tuned for our book chapter [*Reduced-order modeling of reacting flows using data-driven approaches*](https://github.com/kamilazdybal/ROM-of-reacting-flows-Springer) by me & co-workers!

 ► Check out the beta version of [**multipy**](https://multipy-lib.readthedocs.io/), our educational Python library intended to support your learning of multicomponent mass transfer!